 It wasn’t until we imported everything that it started to slow way down.
-And immediately, we knew it wasn’t going work.
-They also recently changed the pricing, and it no longer suits small teams.
+And immediately, we knew it wasn’t going to work.
+It also used to be quite expensive; however, in November 2021, they updated their pricing, and it’s more affordable now for smaller teams.

 I’ve always loved the Todoist UI.
 They have some awesome UX designers, a beautiful dark mode, and it’s fast.
 A while back, they launched a kanban board view.
 I would compare them a little bit to Atlassian because they are slow to release features, but generally, they work really well when they do.
 This again is due to its huge user base that they have to take into account.